The Story of Ray Markman – Part 5

 “Yeah.”
 Lonagan is grinning.
 “I remember them times.
 Kinda like the way they sell cheap beer, nowadays.”

 “You got that right.”
-I take off my glasses and rub them clean with my shirttail.
+I say as I take off my glasses and rub them clean with my shirttail.
 “So here’s how this interview comes off.
-Ray and this guy are both standing the entire time—standing at opposite sides of a huge desk, talking other over the din of a lot of background noise.
-Then he gives Ray a pack of cigarettes.
+Ray and this guy are both standing the entire time—standing at opposite sides of a huge desk, talking over the din of a lot of background noise.
+Some kind of construction in the next office.
+A lot of hammering.
+Then he hands Ray a pack of cigarettes.

-Lonagan and Harbinger are leaning toward me and I go on: “Now picture this: There’s all this noise.
+Harbinger is leaning toward me while Lonagan is leering and I go on: “Picture this: There’s all this noise.
 They’re standing there talking at each other.
 Paper all over the desk and ashes are falling from that ruined cigarette.
-Little fires are burning everywhere.
+Little fires are burning everywhere on the desk.
 Meanwhile the guy peppers Ray with questions like a machine gun.
 Doesn’t pay any attention to the chaos.
 And Ray’s praying, ‘God, how can you punish me this way?
-I wanted this job.’”
+I wanted this job.’
+Remember, he took that spot at Helene Curtis just get brand manager experience and land this position.”

 Lonagan and Harbinger are both grinning as I go on.
 “Let me give you an idea of the culture of this organization.
 Leo’s absolutely huge on creativity.
 He puts together the most august group of ad people in the industry.
 Then he gets four creative groups competing to win each campaign.
 Everybody works their asses off.
 Competitors say Leo Burnett’s throwaways are better than everybody else’s finished ideas.